FrankBuchholz/EEP-LUA-Automatic-Train-Control/blockControl_v2/README.md

 The `LUA` folder contains the `blockControl` module.

-The `GBS` folder contains 5 files with the track view consoles, which are inserted into the demo layouts as well.
+The `GBS` folder contains files with the track view consoles, which are inserted into the demo layouts as well.
-Below the start/stop signal are the train signals.
+Near the start/stop signal you find the train signals.
 These signals can also be used in automatic operation.
 The block signals as well as the switches must not be adjusted in automatic operation.

+## Online tools

+The `routes` table in the Lua configuration section describes the available routes from one block to the next by defining the ‘main’ / ‘branch’ states of the turnouts between the two blocks.
+This table can be created by hand but this requires great focus … one small mistake with a turnout state can cause a train to drive to an unexpected block, resulting in erratic automated traffic.

+Two tools come to the rescue.

+- As a first step, you can use the [Track Plan Program](https://frankbuchholz.github.io/EEP_convert_anl3_file/EEP_Gleisplan.html).
+It shows the EEP track plan in your browser window, including signals and switch numbers, in an easy-to-read format.
+- A second tool goes a big step further: it can create a proposal for all Lua configuration tables except the paths table.
+First open the track plan in the track plan program.
+Now open the [Generate Program](https://frankbuchholz.github.io/EEP_convert_anl3_file/EEP_blockControl.html) in another tab of the same browser and click the "Generate" button.
+- Finally, you can use the [Inventory Program](https://frankbuchholz.github.io/EEP_convert_anl3_file/EEP_Inventar.html) to check the settings of the contacts including the Lua function in the contacts.

+## Videos

 A series of YouTube videos can be found here: